Sonjuane/wordpress-boilerplate/wp-content/plugins/firebase-authentication/README.txt

 == Changelog ==

+= 1.5.1 =
+* Minor Security Fixes

 = 1.5.0 =
 * Improvements in the flow of wp-login with firebase credentials
 * Minor UI changes

 = 1.4.8 =